UniversalDependencies/UD_Armenian-ArmTDP/README.md

 # Data split

 Data is split between train/dev/test linearly by hand at 80%/10%/10% to balance in genre and complexity.
-Some large documents are divided across datasets.
+No documents are divided across datasets.

 See [stats.xml](https://github.com/UniversalDependencies/UD_Armenian-ArmTDP/blob/dev/stats.xml) for detail.